London - Rome

 Day 12 - Split

 Croatia’s city of Split awaits your discovery today.
 Visit the UNESCO-listed Palace of Diocletian, once consisting of three grand temples and an extensive mausoleum.
 Alternatively, join an optional excursion to the impressive town of Salona.

 Day 13 - Urbino (Ancona), Italy

-Don’t let Italy’s hilltop town of Urbino deceive you, despite its small size the town has a wealth of history which won the town UNESCO status in 1998.
+Don’t let Italy’s hilltop town of Urbino deceive you, despite its small size the town has a wealth of history which won it UNESCO status in 1998.
 Join an exciting tour of the renaissance highlights including Palazzo Ducale, constructed for Duke Federico da Montefeltro during his rule between 1444 and 1482.
 We’ll also explore the grand neo-classical Duomo.

 Day 14 - Venice (overnight)

 Be inspired by the romantic water city of Venice, dotted with photogenic bridges, historic buildings, glistening waterways and footpaths.
 You have a choice of two half-day excursions; join a walking tour of Venice accompanied by a knowledgeable local guide who will take you to St Mark’s Square, the 14th century Gothic-style Doge’s Palace, and the vibrant area of Riva degli Schiavoni.
 Or, discover two of the most interesting islands of the Venetian Lagoon: enjoy a scenic boat journey to Murano, ‘the island of glass’, then continue to the picturesque island of Burano, for its traditional lace-making industry.
 This evening, visit one of the most revered venues in Italian Opera, the La Fenice theatre founded during the 18th century.

 Day 15 Venice - London